-Personal View (letters).
+Letters.
 All letters must be signed, and may be edited for brevity.
-Letters not addressed to the Editor of the BCMJ (that is, letter copied to us) will not be published.
+Letters not addressed to the Editor of the BCMJ (that is, letters copied to us) will not be published.
 Letters commenting on an article or letter published in the BCMJ must reach us within 6 months of the article or letter's appearance.
 No more than three authors.
-Less than 300 words.
+Less than 500 words.